denggaoshan/Django-Vote/README.md

 # Django-Vote
-Use django 1.9.2 to create a website for voting.
+Using django 1.9.2 to create a website for voting.
 Python 2.7

 # How to run